 A detection should then go into a ticketing or issue-tracking system.
 Analysts should be able to look at the alert, run follow on queries, gather details about the resources involved, and document and resolve.
 Track false positives, missed details, or improvements and feed them back into the beginning of the cycle.

-Threat detection and detection engineering can take you past domains and file hashes to detect unusual behavior and advanced attacks.
+Threat detection and detection engineering can take you past domains and file hashes to detect unusual behavior and advanced threat attacks.
 Thinking of it as a continuous process, building out a production-level system will ensure you can respond to newly deployed resources or new attack techniques.To learn about threat detection, monitoring, detection engineering, and the attacker’s techniques, check out my SANS class SEC541: Cloud Security Attacker Techniques, Monitoring, and Threat Detection.

 About the Author